andreiec/voting-app-backend/README.md

 # voting-app-backend
 Backend for the Licence project.
-Made in Django with MongoDB.
+Made in Django with MySQL.